TrustPoint-Project/trustpoint/docs/source/introduction.rst

 Getting Started
 ---------------

-To begin using TrustPoint, we recommend exploring the "Getting started Guides" section to familiarize yourself with the core features and setup.
+To begin using TrustPoint, we recommend exploring the :ref:`quickstart_setup_link` section to familiarize yourself with the core features and setup.
 For detailed information on PKI concepts and best practices, refer to the "PKI" section.

 Users and Scenarios
 -------------------